-- 2. The next step is to tell CICSPlex SM which target regions belong to the group.
-To add target regions to CICS system group CSGTGTS1: - From the main menu click Administration views > Topology administration views > System definitions to open the CICS system definitions tabular - Select the entries for the CICS systems CICSPA01, CICSPA02, and CICSPA03 and click the Add to CICS system group... button. - In the Group which member will join field, type in CSGTGTS1 and click Yes to 3 remaining.
+- 2. Specify to CICSPlex SM which target regions belong to the group.
+To add target regions to CICS system group CSGTGTS1: - From the main menu click Administration views > Topology administration views > System definitions to open the CICS system definitions tabular view - Select the entries for the CICS systems CICSPA01, CICSPA02 and CICSPA03 and click Add to CICS system group . - In the Group which member will join field, type CSGTGTS1 and click Yes to 3 remaining.
 This adds the three selected systems to your new group. - 3.
-Create a workload specification: - From the main menu click Administration views > Workload manager administration views > Specifications to open the WLM specifications tabular view. - Click the Create... button, and provide the following information:
+Create a workload specification: - From the main menu click Administration views > Workload manager administration views > Specifications to open the WLM specifications tabular view. - Click Create, and type the following information:

 WLM specification name WLSPAY01

-Manage payroll workload in PLXPROD1 Description
+Description Manage payroll workload in PLXPROD1

-Primary search criterion User ID Default target scope CSGTGTS1 Algorithm type QUEUE
+Primary search criterion USERID

+Default target scope CSGTGTS1

+Algorithm type QUEUE